The project

 A project in consultation with local residents

-The new project takes into account the comments made during the consultation committee in spring 2021.
+The new project takes into account the comments made during the consultation committees in November 2022 and April 2023.
 The various residents’ associations had the opportunity to talk with public authorities to offer their thoughts on the project.
 These discussions were then translated into clear recommendations produced by the public authorities.
 These recommendations were added in full to the new version of the Lebeau project.
-In practical terms, these included a reduction in the surface area and volume of the complex and an increase in the degree of renovation.
+In practical terms, this included the existing skyline of the buildings had to be respected and an increase in the degree of renovation.
 The discussions with the people involved in the project were a real learning curve and helped improve the project.
 By rethinking the Lebeau project and its interactions with public areas, the project will have a sustainable legacy centred on current and future local residents.
 This living, human-focused, mixed project will restore a strong and qualitative link between the upper part and the lower part of the city and will restore the connection between the lively Sablon district and the Grand-Place area.

 | RENOVATION & volumes

-Overall, 58% of the buildings will be preserved and renovated, i.e. three out of five buildings (Ruysbroeck, Sablon and Paille).
+Overall, more than 75% of the buildings will be preserved and renovated, i.e. four out of five buildings (Justice, Ruysbroeck, Sablon and Paille).
 This not only reduces the carbon footprint of the work but also preserves the site’s heritage.
 Renovation allows us to preserve the characteristic features of the complex and enhance what already exists, rather than starting from scratch.
-Regarding the other two buildings, several internal studies show that it is sadly not possible to renovate them.
+Regarding the Lebeau building, several internal studies show that it is sadly not possible to renovate them.
 This is due to problems regarding the installation of vertical routes, the addition of terraces and the excessive and inefficient volume of the buildings.
-The new buildings will fit in well with their surroundings.
+The new building will fit in well with its surrounding.
 As much of the existing materials as possible will be recycled in the interests of limiting the construction site’s CO2 emissions.
 This conforms to the promoter’s environmental policy.

-• Will free up the space needed to create an internal garden at the centre of the complex,
+• Will free up the space needed to create an internal garden at the center of the complex,

 • Will enable the installation of an underground car park to make up for the above-ground car parking spaces planned to be removed in the future,

-• Will enable an overhaul of the site to make it functional without requiring the use of any fossil fuel energy by switching to 100% green energy resources (geothermal, solar panels and heat pumps),
+• Will enable an overhaul of the site to make it functional without requiring the use of any fossil fuel energy by switching to 100% green energy resources (geothermal and heat pumps),

 • Will make it possible to offer high-quality urban housing suited to the requirements of future residents.

-The total surface areas and volumes of this new project are significantly lower than the current complex in order to provide a lower building density (from 36,945m2 to 35,355m2 for surface area and from 149,624m3 to 137,687m3 for volume).
-Aside from the courthouse, no building will exceed the height of the current buildings.
+The total surface areas and volumes of this new project are lower than the current complex in order to provide a lower building density (from 36,945m2 to 35,936m2 of surface area).
+No building will exceed the height of existing buildings.
 The Place de la Justice will only be in shade in the mornings, while the houses on rue Lebeau and the Place de la Justice will not lose out on any sunlight throughout the day.
-Every aspect has been studied in the most minute detail to prevent any disturbances and, above all, to transform and revitalise the Place de la Justice.
+Every aspect has been studied in the most minute detail to prevent any disturbances and, above all, to transform and revitalise the Place de la Justice and Ruysbroeck.
 Regarding the Lebeau building, the upper floors will be set back from the road to enable more natural light through onto rue Lebeau.
 The new commercial area at the base of the building will also ensure a better interaction with the public space.

 | Sustainability